Mass media campaign with loudspeaker rickshaw, Bangladesh. Photo: Eawag

 Posted in Africa, Hygiene Promotion, Latin America & Caribbean, Multimedia, Publications, Research, South Asia

-Tagged behaviour change, EAWAG, evidence-based behaviour change, fluoride removal, handwashing, Hans-Joachim Mosler, RANAS model, shared toilets, videos
+Tagged behaviour change, changing behaviour, EAWAG, evidence-based behaviour change, fluoride removal, handwashing, Hans-Joachim Mosler, RANAS model, shared toilets, videos

 Factors determining the effectiveness of Oxfam’s public health promotion approach in Haiti, 2012.

 Nadja Contzen, Hans-Joachim Mosler.
 Eawag.

 In response to the devastating Earthquake of January 12th 2010 and the cholera outbreak of October of that same year Oxfam Great Britain, Oxfam Quebec and Intermón Oxfam conducted public health promotion and cholera response in Haiti.
 Different promotion activities were applied which aimed at changing hygiene behavior by changing perceptions and beliefs about healthy behaviors amongst people affected by crisis.

 In February 2011 four Oxfam affiliates in Haiti in partnership with a team of behavior change researchers from Eawag launched the present research project to do an in-depth evaluation of the promotional activities that had been conducted with the goal of further improving the WASH situation for people in Haiti and worldwide by understanding how to make hygiene promotion more effective.
 The main focus of the research project was around the question which specific promotion activities were strongly associated with perceptions and beliefs about handwashing with soap and were thus capable of changing handwashing behavior at key times.

 A new initiative in South Africa is testing practical, community-scale ways to use urine as a fertiliser.
 The initiative is part of new project funded by the Gates Foundation.

 Urine-diverting dry toilet in Umlazi, near Durban.
 Photo: Eawag